zglueck/workshop-demo/sections/2/preconfigured-layers.md

 Explore the other preconfigured layers by editing the jsFiddle.
 Consult the [documentation](https://nasaworldwind.github.io/WebWorldWind/) for more information on necessary constructor parameters.

-Some imagery layers will require an API key
+Some imagery layers will require an API key.
+The documentation details the steps necessary to specify your API key.